ShahWaqarHussain/Persim/README.md

 # Persim
-A TDA-python package for visualization and Machine learning
+A TDA-python package for visualization and Machine learning.

+First you have install !!Pip install ripser and then,
+!! pip install persim.